Embracing the Season When You're Wishing, Waiting, and Transitioning

 "I have resolved to live, not just endure, each season of my life..." -Unknown

-One thing I miss most since the move to Florida is the seasonal variety.
+One thing I miss most living in Florida is the seasonal variety.
 Now instead of easing into those crisp fall days of crunching leaves and cute autumn ensembles we bump the thermometer down from hot to slightly less hot.
-Sometimes you can pull off a sweater, which is always exciting.
+Sometimes you can break out a sweater, which is always exciting.

 For those of us who have experienced the clearly-defined four seasons of the year, we remember the eager anticipation for the days of warm sunshine when the last of the nasty snow leftovers finally melt away.
 We long for warmth until that becomes unbearable, wish for cooler weather, and repeat (anybody else guilty of this?)

 Isn't this just how life goes, though?
 Seasons come and go and each is filled with sprinkles of joy, unexpected surprises, disappointment, grief, growth, and challenges.
 We long for transition when in the thick of a struggle but then look back with a similar longing at the past.
 There can be mourning associated with the end of a season and beginning of a new one.
 It is possible to be excited and grieved at the same time.
 Whether you're in the midst of major change, just emerged on the other side of one, or feel like you've been in the same rut for awhile, this is for you.

 These few weeks that mark the end of summer and beginning of fall have always seemed to signify change to me.
 Some parents are experiencing an empty nest for the first time.
 Others are saying sayonara to singlehood or welcoming a new baby this year.
 Families are making a big move into the unknown and embarking on a new adventure.
 Some are trying to adjust to a different kind of loss, trying to make sense of what life looks like now.